yowainwright/developer-ci-benefits/docs/05-learning-about-ci.md

 # Learning about CI

-A long long time ago (about 2 years), I don't know if I was genearally familiar CI and TDD.
+A long long time ago (about 2 years), I don't know if I was generally familiar CI and TDD.
 I had become familiar with writing unit tests and was beginning to enjoy the feedback that unit tests could provide.

 ## TESTING: Part 1, Unit Tests